Fraunhofer-AISEC/cpg/README.md

 [2] Yamaguchi et al. - Modeling and Discovering Vulnerabilities with Code Property Graphs https://www.sec.cs.tu-bs.de/pubs/2014-ieeesp.pdf

 An unrelated, yet similar project by the authors of the above publication.
-In contrast this this project here, [3] supports on C/C++ only and specifies a fixed graph structure.
-This project here supports various _Language frontends_ (currently C/C++/Java) and allows creating custom graphs by configuring _Passes_ which extend the graph as necessary for a specific analysis.
+In contrast this this project here, [3] supports C/C++ only and specifies a fixed graph structure.
+This project here supports various _Language frontends_ (currently C/C++ and Java) and allows creating custom graphs by configuring _Passes_ which extend the graph as necessary for a specific analysis.

 [3] https://github.com/ShiftLeftSecurity/codepropertygraph